 However, make sure to do your homework before by finding out the directions to access these picnic spots as some of them can be located rather far out from the central area of Singapore.
 But they boast magnificent views that break away from the monotony of everyday life and help you avoid squeezing with crowds.
 Without further ado, here are the picnic spots in Singapore that you should check out:

 A popular jogging area for people staying in the west side of Singapore, Pandan Reservoir may not be as well known as its other counterparts but nevertheless, still boasts of breathtaking sunset views.
 Not to mention that it also has several paved pedestrian pathways surrounding it, so if you are feeling guilty about indulging too much during your picnic, you can also burn off the calories thereafter.
 However, take heed to slather on the sunscreen if you are intending to have a picnic here in the midday as it can get a bit hot due to the abundance of open, exposed areas.

 Toa Payoh Town Park

 If you are not keen on travelling to an extreme end of Singapore to have a picnic, the Toa Payoh Town Park is a perfect choice due to its central location.
 Located within walking distance of the Toa Payoh MRT station, amenities and housing estates, the park is a favourite among many of the residents living there.
 Akin to a Japanese rock garden, the park has a minimalist yet artistically designed concept with bridges, resting areas and a lake.
 To top it off, with the willow trees and abundant plant life in the park, you feel as if you are transported to a secret sanctuary.
-As such, it’s definitely worth a visit, especially if you have plans to dwell in Singapore infinitely.
+As such, it’s definitely worth a visit, especially if you have plans to dwell in Singapore indefinitely.
 After all, what better way to experience Singapore’s culture than visiting its various neighbourhoods around the island?